Allessyer/Bayesian-Optimization-in-LPA/README.md

 For the task 4 private library "libe_opt" was used and can not be reproduced by users.
 However results of the optimization of 9 parameters and main simulation analysis are showen in main notebooks in the folder Task 4.

+## Conclusion

+In this work, a 30 percent energy conversion efficiency was achieved with electron acceleration to 222 MeV using a Bayesian optimization of nine parameters including all major plasma, laser, and electron beam parameters.
+All simulations were run without using the traditional PIC code, but with the computationally easier Wake-T code, which implements a quasi-static approximation.
+In this work, a simplified case was considered, when the electron beam was introduced externally.
+In the future, this study can be carried out in three directions.
+The first direction is the study of parameter variation for the case where we consider how the electron beam was created.
+The second direction is to further find a more precise optimum region using the PIC code.
+The next step in this direction is to set up a real experiment with existing laser-plasma gas pedals and to use Bayesian optimization for real-time LPA regulation.
+The third direction is the study of hyperparameters of Bayesian optimization, i.e. different kinds of covariance functions in a Gaussian process, different kinds of acquisition functions, as well as the study of multi-objective Bayesian optimization.